 These tenders have a value above the UK public procurement thresholds, and must be published on the UK government portal ‘Find a Tender’.

-These tenders have a value below the UK public procurement thresholds and are much smaller than High-value tenders, making them a great starting point for businesses entering the market for the first time.
-The procedures for low-value notices are simpler, and bidding for these provides suppliers with valuable experience to help them go after high-value tenders in the future.
-For more information, read our article ‘Why we love low-value tenders’.
+These tenders have a value below the UK public procurement thresholds and are much smaller than Public Contracts, making them a great starting point for businesses entering the market for the first time.
+The procedures for Below-threshold Contracts are simpler, and bidding for these provides suppliers with valuable experience to help them go after Public Contracts in the future.
+For more information, read our article ‘Finding Low-value tenders can be challenging, but it’s worth the effort’.

 OJEU Tenders